 Frequently Asked Questions

-In most cases, a change takes effect on the date the petition is filed.
+A modification often takes effect on the date of the petition.
 Retroactive effect to before the filing is possible but not automatic; the judge assesses this based on the circumstances, including the duration of the overpayment and the spending of the money by the recipient.
 Acting promptly limits the risk of unrecoverable overpayment.

-If your ex-partner does not want to cooperate with a change, you can start a legal procedure by filing a petition with the court.
-A lawyer is mandatory for this.
-The procedure via the court offers a binding solution but also entails procedural risk: the judge can also maintain the maintenance or establish it differently than you had requested.
+If the ex-partner does not cooperate, a legal procedure can be started by filing a petition with the court, for which a lawyer is mandatory.
+The procedure offers a binding solution but entails procedural risk: the court can also maintain the maintenance or establish it differently than requested.

 Trust and quality